wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+- Single checkbox can have a comma in the label(as long is there is no semicolon because then it becomes a multi-checkbox).

 = 2.6.4 =
 - (11 Jun 2010) - Added ability to set both a name and email on the "E-mail From (optional):" field .You can enter just an email: user1@example.com
 Or enter name and email: webmaster,user1@example.com